oracle-livelabs/pts/plsql-rag-23ai/lab1/lab1.md

     ```
     %%sql
-    WITH a AS (
+    WITH query_vector AS (
-        SELECT TO_VECTOR(VECTOR_EMBEDDING(TINYBERT_MODEL USING  'list some limitations ' AS data)) AS embed
+                    SELECT VECTOR_EMBEDDING(tinybert_model USING ‘list some limitations’ AS data) as embedding)
-        FROM DUAL)
-        SELECT embed_id,  EMBED_DATA
+      SELECT embed_id, embed_data
-        FROM VECTOR_STORE, a
+      FROM VECTOR_STORE, query_vector
-        ORDER BY VECTOR_DISTANCE(EMBED_VECTOR, a.embed, COSINE)
+      ORDER BY VECTOR_DISTANCE(EMBED_VECTOR, query_vector.embedding, COSINE)
       FETCH APPROX FIRST 4 ROWS ONLY

     ```

 ## Task 6: Generating output using LLM.

 ### **Send the text chunks from the vector search with the user question to the LLM and generate the response.**

 In this lab we are using the Oracle Gen AI LLM service.
 The LLM involves processing both the user question and relevant text excerpts to generate responses tailored specifically to the provided context.
-It's essential to note that the nature of the response is contingent upon the question and the LLM utilized, with a multitude of parameters available for fine-tuning to optimize response quality
+It's essential to note that the nature of the response is contingent upon the question and the LLM utilized, with a multitude of parameters available for fine-tuning to optimize response quality.

+LLM prompt engineering enables you to craft input queries or instructions to create more accurate and desirable outputs.
+The following PLSQL uses a SQL CURSOR and CLOBs to generate the LLM prompt based on facts from the similarity search from Oracle Database 23ai.

 *Note: The generation process involves synthesizing information, considering linguistic nuances, and producing a coherent answer.
 The model's output reflects its comprehension of the input context and its ability to generate contextually relevant responses, demonstrating the power of AI in natural language understanding and generation tasks.*

 In the code below we are embedding the user question, performing a vector search in the database for the relevant text chunks using a vector distance function.
 We then send the text chunks to OCI GenAI to provide the response.